This article was scientifically reviewed by Jessica Bucher

 A positive test result indicates different things for different tests.

-Positive results don’t necessarily mean that you’ll develop the disease, but your children or grandchildren may down the line.
 With a paternity test, a positive test result simply means that the child tested against your DNA has proven to be related to you.

 What Percentage Does a Paternity DNA Test Have to Be to Be Positive?